 They are certainly not going to send you an email that, for example, looks like this:

 This is the quintessential example of a fairly obvious scam email, pulled at random from my recent spam.
 It doesn’t look like official documentation at all, which would be obvious if you’ve ever received a communication from Amazon.
-If they send you a receipt, which this is clearly trying to masquerade as, it will look something like this:
+If they send you a receipt, which this is clearly trying to masquerade as it will look something like this:

 Note the complete difference in formatting, and the lack of invitation to call them and “sort things out”.
-If you have an issue with an Amazon order, Amazon know you will seek THEM out to fix it.
+If you have an issue with an Amazon order, Amazon knows you will seek THEM out to fix it.
 This is one way where a giant corporation not particularly caring about you as an individual helps out a lot in filtering out fraud.
 It is your responsibility to fix any transactions that may be fraudulent.

 Speaking of, an easy way to tell if you get an email that looks a bit more official?
 Just check your bank and card statements.
-If there really is an unexplained $2000 charge on one of your cards, that’s something you can sort out by calling your bank, the company you supposedly ordered from, or preferably both, to get the transaction cancelled and refunded.
+If there really is an unexplained $2000 charge on one of your cards, that’s something you can sort out by calling your bank, the company you supposedly ordered from, or preferably both, to get the transaction canceled and refunded.

 Calling one of the numbers listed on an email like this, or clicking any of the links is a mistake.